Educate - Advocate - Publish

 Karima Al-Amin

-Sis.
-Karima Al-Amin is an attorney at law and the wife of political prisoner Imam Jamil Abdullah Al-Amin.
+Sister Karima Al-Amin is an attorney at law and the wife of political prisoner Imam Jamil Abdullah Al-Amin.
 In addition to her private practice, Mrs. Al-Amin continues to work with attorneys in appealing her husband’s conviction and in working on his civil lawsuits challenging First Amendment and religious violations.
 Mrs. Al-Amin is a member of several legal and community organizations, including the American Immigration Lawyers Association (AILA), the Clarkston Business Association, and the Georgia Association of Muslim Lawyers (GAML).

 Hena Zuberi